T: +1 (713) 659 5200

 In 2014, Mark served as lead trial counsel in securing a combined $9 billion verdict against Actos manufacturer Takeda Pharmaceutical of Japan and Indianapolis-based Eli Lilly & Co.
 Trial evidence showed that the defendants were aware of Actos’ link to bladder cancer seven years before a warning to patients was issued.

 Mark’s peers and the media consistently recognize him as one of the country’s leading legal minds.
 The National Law Journal and The Best Lawyers in America each named Mark as Trial Lawyer of the Year for 2018.
-The NLJ has twice highlighted Mark as one of the nation’s Top 10 Trial Attorneys, in addition to naming him to the list of the 100 Most Influential Lawyers in America (2006) and one of the Influential Lawyers of the Decade (2010).
+Mark was twice named National Trial Lawyers Association’s Trial Lawyer of the Year and further inducted into the National Trial Lawyers’ Hall of Fame.
+The American Association of Justice honored Mark with the organization’s Lifetime Achievement Award.